Artist-in-Residence Application: Deadline February 15, 2019

 Encore!
 Mt.
 Morris

 ENCORE!
 Mt.
-Morris will focus on the ENCORE! vision to create a destination for the arts, education, creativity, innovation and a vibrant business community, building on our heritage and existing strengths, pursuing sustainable and scalable goals, supporting current and new businesses and inspiring the greater community to participate.
+Morris’ mission is to create a destination for the arts, education, creativity, innovation and a vibrant business community, building on our heritage and existing strengths, pursuing sustainable and scalable goals, supporting current and new businesses and inspiring the greater community to participate.

 Encore!
 Mt.
 Morris is seeking artists with a particular interest in community-based artwork (broadly defined) for the Artist-in-Residence program.
 Specifically, the program will give preference to artists with an interest in:

-- Designing art experiences for all ages, including younger citizens and families, the retired and all ages in between.
+• Designing hands-on art experiences for all ages, including younger citizens and families, the retired and all ages in between.

-- Strengthening the “Color Me a Memory” initiative or other arts activities at Pinecrest Community.
+• Strengthening the “Color Me a Memory” initiative and other arts activities at Pinecrest Community (a multi-level residential community for senior citizens).

 Encore!
 Mt.
 Morris leaders will provide orientation to Mt.
 Morris, the Encore project, area resources for arts-oriented activities, and specific goals for this summer.
-Your personal interests and skills will be taken into account when developing activity plans.
-The Encore leaders will also provide weekly supervision, assistance and feedback on progress toward targeted outcomes.
-A final evaluation of the experience and accomplishments will be completed at the end of the summer.
+Expectations for the A-i-R include creating art in our community with the community, such as weekly hands-on art experiences, children’s art activities at summer festivals, art classes or hands-on, interactive art-building activities for all ages, partnering with other area artists, contributing to planning and brainstorming sessions with the Encore!
+Mt.
+Morris Steering Committee or Arts and Art Education Committee AND your ideas!
+Your personal interests, skills and summer goals will be taken into account when developing activity plans and targeted outcomes.
+The Encore leaders will also provide supervision, support and feedback on progress toward those outcomes.
+A final evaluation of the experience, as well as accomplishments and recommendations will be completed near the end of the summer.

-Artists who successfully complete a full application may be invited for an in-person interview, or if unable due to distance or cost, may use Skype.
-Final selection is expected to be made by the middle of April.
+Artists who successfully complete a full application will be invited for an in-person interview, or if unable to attend due to distance or cost, may use Skype or Facetime.
+Final selection is expected to be made by March 1st.

 Requirements/Criteria for Selection